axe-api/axe-api/readme.md

 ## What Is Axe API?

-Axe API is a [Node.js](https://nodejs.org/) framework that helps you create a **Rest API** in a declarative way quickly. :axe:
+Axe API is a [Node.js](https://nodejs.org/) framework that helps you create a **Rest API** in a declarative way, quickly. :axe:

 It has been written with [TypeScript](https://www.typescriptlang.org/) and built on [Express](https://expressjs.com/) and [Knex.js](https://knexjs.org/).

 ## Motivation

 You would understand easily what you are going to code when you look at a bunch of database tables and their relations with each other, more or less.
-Because, as a developer, you already know that _Rest API_ best practices.
+Because, as a developer, you already know the _Rest API_ best practices.

-Therefore I asked a simple question more than two years ago;
+Therefore I asked a simple question more than two years ago:

 **_"Can we create a Rest API in a declarative way, and handle all endpoints automatically?"_**